DevYeom/no_space/README.md

 # no_space
 no_space is NOT The North Face ⛰

-Just remove trailing whitespace in your source code.
+Just remove trailing whitespaces in your source code.

 # Usage

 1. First of all, download the file that named **no_space.py**.

-2. Change the file extension in the 28th line. (default value is **.swift** because i'm a iOS developer 😎)
+2. Change the file extension in the 28th line. (default value is **.swift** because i'm an iOS developer 😎)

 3. Open your terminal and write command as below